accs-uaa/wildlife-taxonomy-database/README.md

 ## Usage

+### SQL Database
+The Alaska VegPlots Database can be interacted with via sql commands or scripts or tools such as phpMyAdmin or MySQL Workbench.
+The changes made to an instance of the database will not affect the database source on github or the online database available at [https://vegplots.uaa.alaska.edu](https://vegplots.uaa.alaska.edu).
+Data interactions with the database can be scripted in python and/or R using the appropriate libraries developed for mysql connections.
+This prevents the need to run queries separately from analysis scripts or export csv files that must be read into data frames in the scripts.

 ### Database Tools
 The Vegplots Database Tools toolbox contains script tools that allow interaction with the mysql database in ArcGIS Pro.